Winter v Cutler

 Scarle v Scarle, also known as Re Scarle, is an English case on the rules of intestacy and simultaneous death.
 Decided by the England & Wales High Court (EWHC), the case built on previously unclear areas surrounding Section 184 of the Law of Property Act 1925.

 Facts

 John and Ann Scarle were a married couple with children from previous relationships.
 The claimant was the daughter of John Scarle, Ms Winter.
 The defendant was the daughter of Ann Scarle, Ms Cutler.
-Both John and Ann had passed away with no clear indication of who had died first.
+Both John and Ann had died with no clear indication of who had died first.
 The question for the court to decide was which step-sibling, in the absence of a clear will, would inherit the property the Scarle's had lived in and a sum of money in their bank account.
 The defendant, Cutler, had originally attempted to use mediation in order to offer a 50/50 split of the estate, which was rejected by Winter who began litigation.